Understanding Your Boss

 - What are his/her objectives?
 How does your role help them fulfill their objectives?

 - What are their wider concerns beyond your work in your role?

 What sort of boss do you have?

 Is your boss bureaucratic, laid back, consultative, concerned with detail, focused on the big picture, creative, organized, proactive, or reactive?

-Make a 2 column list…in one column detail what impresses your boss, in the other write down what winds them up.
+Make a 2 column list…in one column detail what impresses your boss, in the other write down what frustrates them.
 Get clues from these lists about how you should act.
-If your boss is impressed with you getting your timesheets in on time, she'll probably like you to do everything on time.
+If your boss is impressed with you getting your timesheets in on time, they'll probably like you to do everything on time.